kreincke/proScientia.ltx/README.md

    * copy `extracts/extract.md` to `extract/BIBTEXKEY.md`
    * read and excerpt the secondary literature in the respective file
 3. Do your writing work
-   * edit / update your frame tex file *proscientia.tex*
+   * edit / update your frame tex file *proScientia.tex*
    * create your snippets by copying *snippets/inc.snippet.tex* to *snippets/inc.YOURCHOICE.tex* and edit the files
    * integrate the snippets by using the LaTeX command `\input{snippets/inc.YOURCHOICE.tex}`
-   * Open a shell and type `make proscientia.pdf` to create a human readable version of your scientific work.
+   * Open a shell and type `make proScientia.pdf` to create a human readable version of your scientific work.

 If you want to rename the frame, also update the Makefile.